TranxCraft/TranxCraft-Web/README.md

 Welcome to the TranxCraft Web repository.
 This is the panel that allows you to get involved even when you're not playing!

+**This is just the core code, the design of the panel, as it currently stands, is closed source.**

 ----------